22L106/TI-Embedded-Processing/README.md

 The Zynq MicroBlaze must act as a USB device, parsing incoming commands from the host PC to:
 - Trigger AFE SPI commands
 - Report status or data (if needed)
-- Develop an interface with ZYNQ so as to communicate directly eith TI AFE end devices.
+- Develop an interface with ZYNQ so as to communicate directly with TI AFE end devices.

 ---